 Brown women’s ice hockey has had seven players compete in the Winter Olympic Games.
-Forward Katie King ’97 of the United States and her former teammate, defenseman Becky Kellar ’97 of Canada have represented their countries three times — at the 1998 Nagano Games, the 2002 Salt Lake City Games, and the 2006 Torino Games.
+Defenseman Becky Kellar ’97 of Canada has had the most Olympic appearances, representing the Canadians four times - 1998 Nagano Games, the 2002 Salt Lake City Games, the 2006 Torino Games, and the 2010 Vancouver Games.
+Forward Katie King ’97 of the United States has represented her country three times — at the 1998 Nagano Games, the 2002 Salt Lake City Games, and the 2006 Torino Games.
 Tara Mounsey ’02.5 is a veteran of the 1998 and 2002 Games for the U.S. team, while Chie Chie Sakuma ’94 (Japan – 1998), Kathleen Kauth ’01, Kim Insalaco ’03 and Pam Dreyer ’03 (United States – 2006) have all participated in the Games once.

 At the 1998 Nagano Games, Mounsey and King helped the United States capture the first gold medal in women’s ice hockey, defeating Canada 3-1 in the gold medal game.
 King led the 6-0 United States in scoring with four goals and four assists, while Mounsey had two goals and two assists over the six games.
 Kellar had one goal and two assists for the silver-medalists, who went 4-2.
 Sakuma, whose Japanese team placed sixth, played a key role in promoting the Games, appearing in numerous ESPN commercials.